Codecademy/gamut/packages/variance/docs/theme.md

 **Special Methods** - these have specific behavior that is non standard, these are both required for all features to work

 - `addColors(tokens)` - Adds color tokens to the theme and creates root color variables by default.
-Since this key is required by `getColorValue` and `addColorModes` it is differentiated.
+Calling this method required to access `getColorValue` and `addColorModes`.
+You will not be able to add colors through `addScale` and be able to build color modes as they have different internal behaviors.
+However if you do not want either features you may use it without any issue.
 - `addColorModes(initialMode, colorModes)` - This method takes a configuration of color aliases that have semantic meaning between contexts such as `light` and `dark` modes.
 This will take a map of modes and an initial mode.
   - Colors must exist on the theme for this to work, call this method after `addColors` to ensure this works correctly.
   - This creates CSS variables for the initial color mode and adds them to the specific bucket at the root scope and ensures that nested color variable references behave correctly (if variables change these will too).